Lindafchsl/abap-file-formats/docs/json.md

 All translatable texts in the object shall be maintained in their original language.
 Translations of the texts shall be stored in separate files.

-The original language is not specified for sub objects.
-Sub objects have the same original version as their main objects.
+The original language is not specified for sub-objects.
+Sub-objects have the same original version as their main objects.

 ### ABAP Language Version